Michedev/VAE_anomaly_detection/readme.md

 the latent distribution
-- For anomaly detection there are two methods _reconstructed_probability_ and _is_outlier_: the first estimate the reconstructed_probability like name guess while the second use them to tell than an observation is an outlier if the rec. prob. is less than alpha, an input parameter such that by default if 0.05
+- For anomaly detection there are two methods _reconstructed_probability_ and _is_outlier_: the first estimate the reconstructed_probability like name guesses while the second use them to tell than an observation is an outlier if the rec. prob. is less than alpha, an input parameter such that by default if 0.05

 ## Code examples